Alexander Steen

-Alexander Lennart Steen (born 1 March 1984) is a Canadian-born Swedish former professional ice hockey player.
-Steen was drafted 24th overall by the Toronto Maple Leafs in the 2002 NHL Entry Draft, and started his NHL career with Toronto.
-Steen was traded to the St. Louis Blues in 2008, where he played the remainder of his career.
-Steen won the Stanley Cup with the Blues in 2019.
+Alexander Lennart Steen (born 1 March 1984) is a Swedish former professional ice hockey player.
+He was drafted 24th overall by the Toronto Maple Leafs in the 2002 NHL Entry Draft, and started his NHL career with Toronto.
+He was traded to the St. Louis Blues in 2008, where he played the remainder of his career, winning the Stanley Cup in 2019.
+Steen has been named the successor to Doug Armstrong as general manager of the Blues after the 2025–26 season.

 Steen is the son of Thomas Steen, who also played professional ice hockey and later became a conservative politician.

 Playing career

 Elitserien (2001–2005)

 Steen played for Frölunda HC from 1999 to 2004.
 He spent the 2004–05 season with Modo Hockey after a highly controversial signing.

 Toronto Maple Leafs (2005–2008)

 In the 2002 NHL Entry Draft, Steen was selected in the first round by the Toronto Maple Leafs, 24th overall.
 He played his first game with the Leafs on 5 October 2005 during the season opener against the rival Ottawa Senators, and registered a minor penalty.
 His first career NHL goal came in the next game on 8 October against the Montreal Canadiens.
 This goal marked the first time a Swedish father (former Winnipeg Jets player Thomas Steen) and son both scored in the NHL (beating Robert Nilsson, son of Kent Nilsson, by 21 days).

 Steen scored his first career hat-trick on 4 January 2007 against the Boston Bruins, ending with a five-point game night.